 Psychology

 The topics covered by the required coursework in an online master’s in psychology would be familiar to anyone who studied psychology at the undergraduate level.
 However, students focus on a particular concentration (such as industrial organizational psychology) and gain greater research and analysis skills.
-The master’s degree is also the perfect steppingstone to earning a doctoral degree in psychology.
+This master’s degree is also the perfect steppingstone to earning a doctoral degree in psychology.

 Public Health